bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 5. What is the git command to commit staged changes as well as write a message?

     git commit -m"Type your message here."

+    Git is valuable because it allows for version control through the whole process of development as well as the use of different branches to achieve goals witout having to worry about breaking what you have already built so far.
+It allows for members of a project to track each others progress and work together more efficiently.